51Degrees/specifications/pipeline-specification/part3/automated-testing.md

 ## Test Cases

-This section itemizes key required tests, by module of the reference implementation they are found in.
+This section itemizes key tests, by module of the reference implementation they are found in.

 In all cases all methods of all classes SHOULD be tested for correct operation